contentpass/react-native-contentpass/README.md

 ### Initialization
 Wrap your app's root component with ContentpassSdkProvider.
 The provider requires a configuration object (contentpassConfig) with the following properties:
-- `propertyId` - Your unique property ID
+- `propertyId` - Your unique property ID (ask Contentpass team for details)
+- `planId` - The ID of the plan you want to check the user's subscription status against (ask Contentpass team for details)
 - `issuer` - The OAuth 2.0 server URL (e.g. `https://my.contentpass.net`)
 - `redirectUrl` - the redirect URL of your app to which the OAuth2 server will redirect after the authentication